Cicereia gens

-The gens Cicereia was a Roman family during the time of the Republic.
-It is known primarily from a single individual, Gaius Cicereius, the scriba, or secretary, of Scipio Africanus, who was elected praetor in 173 BC.
+The gens Cicereia was a minor plebeian family during the time of the Roman Republic.
+Its best known member, Gaius Cicereius, was the scriba, or secretary, of Scipio Africanus.
+He was elected praetor in 173 BC.
 Other Cicereii are known from inscriptions.

 Origin

 The nomen Cicereius is probably derived from the same root as the cognomen Cicero, a surname of the gentes Claudia and Tullia.
 They appear to be connected with cicer, a chickpea, and may indicate that the ancestors of these families were engaged in the cultivation of that plant.
 Similar names include Bulbus, Fabius, Lentulus, Piso, and Tubero.
 Nomina ending in -eius were particularly common among families of Oscan origin, and could indicate that the Cicereii claimed descent from the Sabines or another Oscan-speaking people.
 Several of the Cicerei known from epigraphy were from Campania and Samnium.

 Praenomina

 The only praenomina associated with the Cicereii are Publius, Gaius, and Lucius, three of the most common names throughout all periods of Roman history.